AFlow: Automating Agentic Workflow Generation: Preliminary

 \subsection{Problem Formulation}

-\paragraph{Agentic Workflow.} We define an agentic workflow $W$ as a sequence of LLM-invoking nodes, denoted as \( \mathcal{N} = \{ N_1, N_2, \ldots, N_i \ldots \} \).
+\paragraph{Agentic Workflow} We define an agentic workflow W as a series of LLM-invoking nodes connected by edges to define the exection orders, denoted as \( \mathcal{N} = \{ N_1, N_2, \ldots, N_i \ldots \} \).
 Each node \( N_i \) represents a specific operation performed by an LLM and is characterized by the following parameters.
 The code abstraction of the node is shown in Appendix \ref{appendix:node structure}. { \begin{itemize}[leftmargin=20pt] \item \textbf{Model \( M \)}: The specific language model invoked at node \( N_i \). \item \textbf{Prompt \( P \)}: The input or task description provided to the model at each node. \item \textbf{Temperature \( \tau \)}: A parameter controlling the randomness of the LLM’s output at node \( N_i \). \item \textbf{Output format \( F \)}: The format in which the model's output is structured (\textit{e.g.}, xml, json, markdown, raw).
 The node in workflow should provide different output formats, inspired by the ~\citet{zhi2024format}.